 Production and ad valorem taxes.
-Production taxes are paid on oil, NGL and natural gas sold based on a percentage of revenues from products sold at market prices or at fixed rates established by federal, state or local taxing authorities.
+Production taxes are based on and fluctuate in proportion to our oil, NGL and natural gas sales revenues, and are established by federal, state or local taxing authorities.
 We take full advantage of all credits and exemptions in our various taxing jurisdictions.
-In general, the production taxes we pay correlate to the changes in oil, NGL and natural gas revenues.
-Ad valorem taxes are property taxes based on the assessed taxable value of our reserves attributed to our oil and natural gas properties.
+Ad valorem taxes are based on and fluctuate in proportion to the taxable value assessed by the various counties where our oil and natural gas properties are located.